wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-config.md

 ---

 To use the Kafka connector, the `<kafkaTransport.init>` element needs to be configured while creating the connection.
-This can be with or without security depending on your requirements.
+This can be done with or without security depending on your requirements.
 ??? note "kafkaTransport.init"
     You can configure the kafkaTransport.init operation to setup your Kafka producer with or without security.
     <table>